-(a) The anger of man.
-Angry preachers portray an angry God who is angry at you and your sin, but the God Jesus revealed is nothing like that.
-“For God so loved the world” (John 3:16).
-It was the love of God that caused him to reach out to a world enslaved to sin, and it is a revelation of his kindness that leads us to repentance (Rom.
+Yet some think anger is useful for getting people to repent.
+For this reason, angry preachers portray an angry God who is angry at you and your sin.
+But the God Jesus revealed is not like this.
+God reaches out to us in love, not anger.
+It is his kindness that leads us to repentance (Rom.
 2:4).

 Therefore, putting aside all filthiness and all that remains of wickedness, in humility receive the word implanted, which is able to save your souls.

-(b) The … which is able to save your souls is not the Bible but the word of God or the word of Christ or the word of his grace.
-It’s the good news of Jesus revealed in the gospel of grace.
+(f) Save your souls.
+The word which saves is not the Bible but the word of truth or the word of Christ (Jas.
+1:18).
+It is Jesus, the Living Word revealed in the gospel of grace.
 See entry for Acts 4:31.

 But prove yourselves doers of the word, and not merely hearers who delude themselves.

-Not merely hearers.
+(b) Not merely hearers.
 Don’t just listen but do what the word says.
 Put your faith in Jesus and allow the Spirit of Christ to convince you that Jesus is your redemption and righteousness from God.

 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does.